Aircraft carrier: Supercarrier

 The first aircraft carrier over 80,000 tonnes full-load displacement was the USS Forrestal launched in 1954.
-In total, the US Navy has had 5 different classes of aircraft carrier of this size definition, the Forrestal class, Kitty Hawk class, the Enterprise class, the Nimitz class and Gerald R Ford Class, two of which were diesel-powered and three nuclear-powered.
-The USS Enterprise, launched In 1960 was the first carrier over 90,000 tonnes full load displacement and the USS Nimitz, launched in 1972 was the first over 100,000 tonnes displacement.
-A total of 22 supercarriers have been launched since 1954 all in service with the US Navy, with 11 currently in service.
+In total, the US Navy has had 5 different classes of aircraft carrier of this size definition, the Forrestal class, Kitty Hawk class, the Enterprise class, the Nimitz class and Gerald R Ford Class, two of which were conventional steam-powered and three nuclear-powered.
+USS Enterprise, launched in 1960, was the first carrier over 90,000 tonnes full load displacement and Nimitz, launched in 1972, was the first over 100,000 tonnes displacement.
+A total of 22 supercarriers have been launched by the US Navy since 1954, with 11 currently in service.

-Both China (Type 003) and the United Kingdom (Queen Elizabeth class) have carriers in service with displacements between 80,000 to 85,000 tonnes and lengths from 280 to 320 m which are described as "supercarriers".
+Both China (Type 003) and the United Kingdom (Queen Elizabeth class) have carriers in service with displacements from 80,000 to 85,000 tonnes and lengths from 280 to 320 m which are described as "supercarriers".
 France is also developing a new aircraft carrier (PANG) which is to have a full load displacement of 80,000 tonnes and will be considered a supercarrier.
-The largest supercarrier in service as of 2024 is with the US Navy, with full load displacement of around 100,000 tons, length of 337 m and capabilities that exceed those of any other class.
+The largest supercarrier in service as of 2024 is the US Navy's USS Gerald R. Ford, with full load displacement of around 100,000 tons, length of 337 m and capabilities that exceed those of any other class.

 Ultracarrier

 A US Navy proposal for an aircraft carrier concept with a length of 1,310 feet and a displacement of 500,000 tons full load at a cost of $828 million in 1976 dollars.

+Project Habakkuk could be considered an early proposal for an "ultracarrier".